Joint Program in Ancient Philosophy

 - Students should declare their interest in joining the program by the beginning of their fifth semester at Berkeley.

 To enter the joint program as a graduate student in Philosophy, prospective graduates should apply to the Ph.D. program in Philosophy and mention their interest in the joint program as part of their statement of purpose.
-For information about entering the joint program as a graduate student in Classics, please visit the Department of Classics website.
+For information about entering the joint program as a graduate student in Classics, please visit the Department of Ancient Greek and Roman Studies website.

-The Working Group in Ancient Philosophy, which is jointly sponsored by the Philosophy Department, the Classics Department, and the Doreen B. Townsend Center for the Humanities, hosts many talks in ancient philosophy each year.
+The Working Group in Ancient Philosophy hosts a regular reading group and a series of talks from invited speakers.
+It is jointly sponsored by the Philosophy Department, the Ancient Greek and Roman Studies Department, and the Doreen B. Townsend Center for the Humanities.